YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 CENOINDIR, Indirection type information not available for compiler escape feature

-Compile Time/Run Time Error: This indicates that YottaDB and GT.M do not currently support this feature.
+Compile Time/Run Time Error: This indicates that YottaDB does not currently support this feature.

 Action: -